Two Weeks in the Regal Capital: A look at into Rabat

 Afternoon

-Mohammed VI Museum of Modern & Contemporary Art
+Mohammed VI Museum of Modern and Contemporary Art (MMVI)

 Evening